Why study education at Taylor?

-- Experience: Our faculty has the experience to model how to direct a classroom.
-Beginning your freshman year, you are given opportunities to confirm your calling to the classroom.
+- Experience: Beginning your freshman year, you are given opportunities to confirm your calling as a teacher by spending time in local classrooms.
 Through your time at Taylor, you will enter the classroom as a professional and learn operations from a teacher's perspective.

 - National Accreditation: Since 1962, the National Council for Accreditation of Teacher Education (NCATE) has accredited the Taylor University teacher education program.
 This means you have an opportunity after graduation to find work almost anywhere you feel called.
 We also have global relationships if you feel led to work overseas.

 - Junior Methods Practicum (JUMP): Elementary education students spend two full days each week in the classroom through our Junior Methods Practicum program.
 You will learn to make professional decisions, plan effective lessons, and create stimulating learning environments for students.

 How can I grow professionally outside the classroom?

 Kappa Delta Pi: Join other education students from across the globe in this exclusive, international honor society for education students.

 Berne Swiss Heritage Education Day: Lead over 1,400 fourth graders in pioneer games and early settler activities.